kenwdelong/stability-utils/README.md

 Stability Utilities
 ===================
 This is a set of utility classes and libraries that help with making servers operate safely under high load.
 Most of these ideas come from
 Michael Nygard's book _Release It_, although a couple are my own invention.
+They are meant for Spring application running on the JVM (Java, Groovy, etc).

 All of these interceptors expose their state to JMX.
 This exposes the internal operations of the application to the outside world, which means it can be inspected and monitored.
 This is a good thing.